 If we want to have a good solid marriage, we must submit our will to Yehovah, and trust Him.
 Wives, must submit to their husband, and husbands must love their wives.

 These are just a few passages I pulled out of the book of Ephesians.
 I love the book of Ephesians, it can be applied to many aspects of our lives.

 Over the years, I have had to learn and relearn that being angry is an emotion that I am responsible for.
 There is no sin in anger, but the way I deal with anger is a sin.
 Cain got so angry, it lead him into sin and murder of his own brother.
 If I am angry, it is not the time to try and resolve a conflict.
 I should put the anger aside, and then approach my husband with the conflict.

 Here are a few more verses that make it clear that we should set aside our emotions and feelings before attempting conflict resolution.

 1 Corinthians 13

-I don’t know about other women, but for me learning that I need to calm myself down, and go to sleep, before I discuss a serious issue with my husband, has made my life better, and my marriage stronger.
+I don’t know about all women, but for me, learning that I need to calm myself down, and go to sleep, before I discuss a serious issue with my husband, has made my life better, and my marriage stronger.
 I find that trying to talk to my husband when he is tired, and I am emotional never really brings about the lasting results I was hoping for.
-But, going to my husband and asking to speak to him and having my thoughts in order, has strengthened our marriage, and helped us understand each other better.
-We can share our hopes, dreams, goals, failures, and fears with each other and strengthen each other to mature in our relationship with God and others.
+But, going to my husband and asking to speak to him when I am calm and have my thoughts in order, has strengthened our marriage, and helped us understand each other better.
+We can share our hopes, dreams, goals, failures, and fears with each other, and strengthen each other to mature in our relationship with God and others.